 National Center for Statistics and Analysis.
 (2019, April).
 Distracted driving in fatal crashes, 2017.
 (Traffic Safety Facts Research Note.
 Report No. DOT HS 812 700).
 Washington, DC: National Highway Traffic Safety Administration.

 National Highway Traffic Safety Administration.
 Policy Statement and Compiled FAQs on Distracted Driving.
 U.S. Department of

 Transportation, Washington, DC.
 Available at: http://www.nhtsa.gov.edgesuite-staging.net/Driving+Safety/Distracted+Driving/Policy+Statement+and+Compiled+FAQs+on+Distracted+DrivingExternal.
 Accessed 18 April 2019.

 National Highway Traffic Safety Administration.
-Facts and Statistics.
-U.S. Department of Transportation, Washington, DC.
-Available at: http://www.distraction.gov/stats-research-laws/facts-and-statistics.htmlExternal.
-Accessed 18 April 2019.
+Distracted Driving.
+U.S. Department of Transportation, Washington DC.
+Available at: https://www.nhtsa.gov/risky-driving/distracted-driving.
+Accessed 29 January 2020.